dewan-ahmed/dewan-ahmed.github.io/_posts/2022-11-04-markdown-asciidoc-restructuredtext.md

 What makes a great user experience for a documentation site?
 The factors affecting your users are:

-1. General look and feel of your website
+1. general look and feel of your website
-2. Proper use of interactive components (although this is completely optional)
+2. proper use of interactive components (although this is completely optional)
-3. Ease of finding information (including the correctness of the information)
+3. ease of finding information (including the correctness of the information)
-4. Features like **copy code to clipboard**, syntax highlighting on code, etc.
+4. features like **copy code to clipboard**, syntax highlighting on code, etc.
-5. How less annoying your site is with things like pop-ups, tracking, etc.
+5. how less annoying your site is with things like pop-ups, tracking, etc.

 I like that you care deeply about your users.
 How about the folks who work really hard to build these docs?
 If the emoji is loading properly, you'll see that I put a scale icon between authoring experience and user experience on the section heading.
 Here are the factors affecting your authors:

-1. Ease of creating their first PR (you are using docs-as-code approach, right?
+1. ease of creating their first PR (you are using docs-as-code approach, right?
 RIGHT?)
-2. Maturity of the content architecture (Can I easily guess which sub-folder my new file will go under?)
+2. maturity of the content architecture (Can I easily guess which sub-folder my new file will go under?)
-3. Level of scripting knowledge required to contribute (do I need to be a react dev to contribute to the docs?!)
+3. level of scripting knowledge required to contribute (do I need to be a react dev to contribute to the docs?!)
-4. Automation within the content review/publication process to catch linting, spelling and other errors (this is not related to the markup/framework)
+4. automation within the content review/publication process to catch linting, spelling and other errors (this is not related to the markup/framework)
-5. Frequency of large migration projects (ideally "zero")
+5. frequency of large migration projects (ideally "zero")

 Points 2, 4 and 5 don't relate to the choice of the markup language or framework.
 Depending on points 1 and 3, your docs contribution will include almost anyone from your company or only the DevRel team and technical writers.